spuddermax/linux-volume-osd/README.md

 - Displays volume changes with a visual popup.
 - Supports muted state with dedicated icon and messaging.
 - Uses a persistent server to update content smoothly.
+- Persists across all Workspace, and appears on the screen where the mouse cursor resides.
 - Designed for Linux (X11/Wayland) and integrated with PulseAudio.

 ## Installation Requirements